tresorit/cwac-endless/README.markdown

 The second constructor takes a `Context` and resource ID along with the `ListAdapter`.
 These will be used to create the placeholder (see below).

+The remaining pair are the same as the first, but take a boolean value to indicate whether or not there should be more data to add.
+Normally, you would not use these, but instead would skip the `EndlessAdapter` altogether if you have no data to append.
+However, there may be cases where that is inconvenient, and simply keeping the `EndlessAdapter` is easier, but there is no point in bothering actually having "endless" behavior.

 ### The Placeholder